- iTunes for iPad and iPhone

 Oxford English Dictionary: Full online version of the accepted authority on the evolution of the English language.

-Oxford Islamic Studies: Islamic studies Contains key English language articles from Islam-focused reference sets, including: Oxford Encyclopedia of the Islamic World, The Oxford Encyclopedia of the Modern Islamic World, The Islamic World: Past and Present, and The Oxford Dictionary of Islam.
+Oxford Islamic Studies Online: Islamic studies Contains key English language articles from Islam-focused reference sets, including: Oxford Encyclopedia of the Islamic World, The Oxford Encyclopedia of the Modern Islamic World, The Islamic World: Past and Present, and The Oxford Dictionary of Islam.
 Also includes translations of the Qur’an as well as Hanna Kassis’ Concordance of the Qur’an.
 A timeline of Islamic events and a date converter for Christian and Islamic calendars are incorporated.

 Oxford Music Online: Online version of The New Grove Dictionary of Music and Musicians, The Oxford Dictionary of Music and The Oxford Companion to Music.
 Also includes archived content from The New Grove Dictionary of Opera, and The New Grove Dictionary of Jazz.